CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly articulates what the skill does (synthesize user research into actionable outputs), when to use it (with specific input types like interview transcripts and survey results), and includes rich natural trigger terms.
-The only minor note is the use of second person 'you have' in the trigger clause, but this is within the 'Use when' guidance pattern and doesn't significantly detract from quality.
+This is a strong skill description that clearly articulates what the skill does (synthesize user research into actionable outputs), when to use it (with specific input types like interview transcripts and survey results), and uses natural trigger terms that users would actually say.
+The only minor note is the use of second person 'you have' in the trigger clause, but this is within the 'Use when' framing which is a standard pattern from the good examples.

 DimensionReasoningScore